ywk991112/pytorch-chatbot/README.md

 How are you?
 Better than ever.
 ```
-The corpus files should be placed under path like,
+The corpus files should be placed under a path like,
 ```
 FSGC-pytorch-tutorial/data/<corpus file name>
 ```